 From the first bite, you experience the soft crunchy texture from cornmeal and ground almonds, the fresh flavor of lemon, and moist richness that comes from olive oil.
+You will never believe this is gluten-free, dairy-free and can be made low sugar.
+My go-to dessert.

 Needing a gluten-free, dairy-free dessert for a client, I adapted one of my favorite cake recipes from Deborah Krasner’s The Flavors of Olive Oil: A Tasting Guide and Cookbook to meet the need.
 I also turned to Bob’s Red Mill for gluten free cornmeal and flour blend.